SAP-samples/cap-hana-exercises-codejam/prerequisites.md

 ### Codespaces Software

 * From GitHub choose the option to create a new codespace.
-TO-DO Add screenshot once repo is Public.

 * You can then use this codespace from the browser or open it remotely in your locally VSCode installation.
 The codespace will be pre-configured with the correct Node.js runtime, all other development tools and already has the project cloned into it.